its2easy/animate-images/readme.md

 Demo - [codepen](https://codepen.io/its2easy/pen/powQJmd)

-**animate-images** is a lightweight (19kb without gzip) library that animates a sequence of images to use in animations or pseudo 3d product view.
-It works WITHOUT UI and mainly developed for complex animations.
+**animate-images** is a lightweight (16kb without gzip) library that animates a sequence of images to use in animations or pseudo 3d product view.
+It works WITHOUT BUILT-IN UI and mainly developed for complex animations.

 To use it you have to get a series of frames from a video or 3d app.